 We hope you are well, coping with the current restrictions and keeping busy and fit in these current circumstances.
 As the situation with COVID-19 continues across the world you will be thinking about your swim trip to Greece and how this might be affected by the pandemic.
-The situation in Greece seems quite promising and the new reported infections continue to fall rapidly; there were 3486 reported cases so far (28 new cases since yesterday) and these are largely in the capital and major cities.
+The situation in Greece seems quite promising and the new reported infections continue to fall rapidly; there were 4858 reported cases so far (121 new cases since yesterday, some of them from visitors that were tested positive on arrival) and these are largely in the capital and major cities.
 Official figures are not always updated daily as the spread of the virus is under control and normal life has resumed to a large extend.
 This is due to the strict measures that were put in place very early by the government resulting in this very slow spread of the virus in comparison to other European countries.

 The following measures have been put in place in Greece: